Kajabi/sage-lib/DICTIONARY.md

 ## Platforms

 Platforms are the core set of configurations that determine the ways that dictionary data is output.
-These take the core data, mutated by "transforms", and output based on "formats" so that dictionary content can be distributed to different areas of our system.
+These take the core data, mutated by "Transforms", and output based on "Formats" so that dictionary content can be distributed to different areas of our system.

 We have configured the following platforms:

+- Rails Tokens
 - React Tokens
+- Sass Tokens

+In the future we intend to develop platforms for the following:

-- React Component Typings
+- React Component Typescript Typings
-- Rails Tokens
 - Rails Component Schemas

-- Sass Tokens
+See [Style Dictionary's documentation for Configuring Platforms](https://amzn.github.io/style-dictionary/#/config) and `style-dictionary/bin/platforms.js` for our implementation.

 ## Transforms

 While core dictionary values are stored in JSON format, Style Dictionary provides Transforms that allow us to mutate this core data in many different ways.
-There are transforms delivered with Style Dictionary and we have added our own custom transformations for a few different places.
+There are Transforms delivered with Style Dictionary and we have added our own custom Transformations for a few different places.

-Details coming soon.
+See [Style Dictionary's documentation for Transforms](https://amzn.github.io/style-dictionary/#/Transforms) and `style-dictionary/bin/Transforms.js` for our implementation.

+Note that groups of Transforms can be set up for a platform as well.
+See `style-dictionary/bin/Transform-groups.js` for our implementation of this feature.

 ## Formats

-Style Dictionary Platforms rely on transforms and formats to generate the desired output.
+Style Dictionary Platforms rely on Transforms and Formats to generate the desired output.
-In the case of formats, these provide specific templates for how values are output in platform-specific files and syntax.
+Formats provide specific templates for how values are output in platform-specific files and syntax.

-While Style Dictionary provides a number of default formats, for Sage we built custom formats that use Handlebars templates to generate the desired output.
+While Style Dictionary provides a number of default Formats, for Sage we built custom Formats that use Handlebars templates to generate the desired output.
 See the `style-dictionary/templates/` folder.
 Any new templates must be registerred in the `templateFiles` array set within `style-dictionary/bin/templating.js`.

-Details coming soon.
+See [Style Dictionary's documentation for Transforms](https://amzn.github.io/style-dictionary/#/formats) and `style-dictionary/bin/formats.js` for our implementation.

+## Templates

+Style Dictionary provides the opportunity within Formats to use a variety of templating approaches for controlling how tokens are output.
+We have chosen to use Handlebars to create templates for such purposes.

+See `style-dictionary/bin/templating.js` and `style-dictionary/templates` for more.

 ## Utilities

 Outside of the Style Dictionary system we built a small library of utilities that support aspects of our custom additions.

-Details coming soon.
+See `style-dictionary/bin/utilities.js` for more.